Running VeRCYE manually

 Once your setup is complete:

-- Transfer your base directory to your HPC cluster (if using one).
+- Transfer your base directory to your HPC cluster (if having prepared the study locally).

 - Adjust the